-A few evenings ago, My Favorite Weirdo (MFW) and I were sitting on our couch.
+A few evenings ago, I was sitting on my couch.
 It was the end of another day, home from work, dinner was consumed and the TV was on in the background.
-We sat side by side, occasionally chatting about this and that, while we both scrolled through our Instagram feeds, double-tapping photos and leaving random comments here and there.
-This was not an unusual occurrence in our house.
+I scrolled through my Instagram feed, double-tapping photos and leaving random comments here and there.
+This was not an unusual occurrence in my house.
 Despite my resistance and my frequent proclamations to the contrary, I spend far too much time consumed by social media.
 Whether intentional or not, sometimes mindfully and other times absentmindedly, I find myself with my phone in my hands and my social media apps open.

-MFW and I just had this very conversation.
-Both of us have grown used to, and formed habits of, using social media to connect and stay connected to friends and virtual friends around the world.
-Both of us, having found each other in an online world, are comfortable and comforted by the familiarity of the online community.
-In fact, it’s not surprising we are finding this habit difficult to break, since we both have spent the last few years living alone, and using social media as a filler.
+I have grown used to, and formed habits of, using social media to connect and stay connected to friends and virtual friends around the world.
+Many of us, having found each other in an online world, are comfortable and comforted by the familiarity of the online community.
+In fact, it’s not surprising we are finding this habit difficult to break, since having spent the last few years living alone, and using social media as a filler.
 A way to connect without leaving the comfort, and safety, of our homes.
 And often just simply as a distraction and something “to do”.

 There is no way around social media.
 It’s pervasiveness is too extensive to be ignored.
 At a time where people are living alone in greater numbers than ever historically seen and loneliness has become increasingly prevalent, the growth of social media and virtual connectedness is not surprising.
 Many use social media apps to connect in a solely virtual capacity, while others use those same apps, and the obvious online dating apps, in an attempt to identify others with whom to explore and establish real-life, 3D, love relationships.
-But what happens when you have found a prospective life partner or, in my case, MFW, how does that change?
+But what happens when you have found a prospective life partner, how does that change?
 Should it change?
 Should we want it to?

 Relationships take work.
 All personal relationships can be challenging and all require attention, time and tenderness.
-But none more so than with MFW.
-“They” say that falling in love is easy, staying in love takes work.
-And that work is a labour of love.
-In day to day life, MFW is my constant.
-He’s the first one I see in the morning, even before I see myself.
-He’s the first one I think of when something so crazy happens, like when I saw Richard Simmons’ doppelganger running down the main street with the shortest short shorts I have ever seen, in the snow.
-The danger is in taking that closeness, that connection and that intimacy for granted.
-To be comfortable and complacent in my routine that I stop making those ever important efforts to maintain a closeness and unique specialness that sets MFW apart from all others in my life.
-What makes MFW, my MFW is our connection and our commitment, to each other and to our life together, including all of our individual and joint hopes, dreams and plans.
-That takes time to develop and takes time, attention and tenderness to maintain.
-It takes commitment from both of us, to stay connected and to give each other a space to be us, without the distraction of the outside world, well, except maybe Netflix.
+There is danger in taking that closeness, that connection and that intimacy for granted.
+To be comfortable and complacent in my routine that I stop making those ever important efforts to maintain a closeness and unique specialness that sets my closest relationships apart from all others in my life.
+Relationships take time to develop and take time, attention and tenderness to maintain.
+It takes commitment from both parties, to stay connected and to give each other a space to be us, without the distraction of the outside world, well, except maybe Netflix.

-Although we are both engaged and buoyed by the abilities of using Social Media for real social change, we have also committed to giving our connection what it deserves.
-We have committed to the ‘work’ we both need to engage in to maintain that connection; time, space, tenderness and nurturance.
-Part of that commitment and part of the work, that we have determined needs to be done, is to have designated “social media free” time.
-Essentially, we are putting our phones down and connecting with each other.
+Although both engaged and buoyed by the abilities of using Social Media for real social change, I have also committed to giving my connections what they deserve.
+I have committed to the ‘work’ needed to engage in to maintain that connection; time, space, tenderness and nurturance.
+Part of that commitment and part of the work, that I have determined needs to be done, is to have designated “social media free” time.
+Essentially, I am putting my phone down and connecting with each other.
 One on one.
+Face to face.